-If you’ve recently received phone calls or a letter from Diversified Consultants, you may be wondering whether it’s a scam or a legitimate company that you should respond to.
+If you’ve recently received multiple phone calls or letters from Diversified Consultants, you may be wondering whether it’s a scam or a legitimate company.

-Fortunately, there are a few surefire steps you can take in order to get Diversified Consultants removed from your credit report to stop their calls and improve your credit score.
+Fortunately, there are a few steps you can take in order to get them removed from your credit report.

 What Is Diversified Consultants?

-Diversified Consultants is a third-party debt collection agency, or debt buyer, based in Jacksonville, Florida.
+Diversified Consultants is a third-party debt collection agency, or debt buyer, based in the United States, specifically Jacksonville, Florida.

 You might also hear Diversified Consultants referred to as DCI Collect.